How Long Does Teeth Whitening Last

 - Whitening toothpaste

-Whitening kinds of toothpaste contain active ingredients such as hydrogen peroxide, carbamide peroxide, and some mild adhesives to polish and whiten the teeth.
+Whitening toothpastes contain active ingredients such as hydrogen peroxide, carbamide peroxide, and mild abrasives to polish and whiten teeth.

 When used twice daily, whitening toothpaste takes 2 to 6 weeks before signs of whitening appear.
 Its effects can last 3 to 4 months.
 To prolong its benefits, simply continue using toothpaste.

-Note: If you plan on using this long-term, try alternating it with toothpaste designed to strengthen and protect the enamel of your teeth.
+Note: If you plan to use this long-term, try alternating it with toothpaste designed to strengthen and protect your enamel.

 - Whitening mouthwash